-LUMS determines and regulates the use and development of the land in the municipal area in accordance with Town-Planning and Town Ordinance.
-Geographic Information system assists with the information regarding land development and upgrading and the municipality upgrades the systems regularly.
+LUMS determines and regulates the use and development of land in the municipal area in accordance with Town-Planning and Town Ordinance.
+Geographic Information System assists with the information regarding land development and upgrading, so the municipality have to upgrades the systems regularly.

-Spatial Development Growth points Areas
+Spatial Development Growth Points Areas

-Table 11: below table depicts Spatial Development Growth Points Areas
+Table 11: Below Depicts Spatial Development Growth Points Areas

 Provincial District Municipal

-Growth Points

-Modjadjiskloof Kgapane Township Mokwakwaila
+Modjadjiskloof Ga-Kgapane Township Mokwakwaila

 Senwamokgope